RyanRen2023/RyanRen2023/README.md

 	•	Database Management: Skilled in managing and optimizing MySQL, Oracle, and PostgreSQL databases to ensure efficient data handling and performance.
 	•	Microservices Architecture: Experienced in designing flexible, maintainable systems that perform well under high concurrency.

-🚀 Current Projects

-	•	Food Waste Reduction Platform: A collaborative project focused on reducing global food waste through efficient management and distribution.
-	•	Airline Management System: A system designed to manage various aspects of airline operations, including customer and flight management.
-	•	Task Management Application: A dynamic web application for managing tasks with features like login authentication and task tracking.

 🎓 Ongoing Learning